nocalhost/nocalhost.github.io/docs/References/file-sync.md

 `File Sync` automatically enabled while using `IDE Plugin` to start `Dev-Mode`, and we can specify the directory able to synchronize in `IDE Plugin`.
-The default `File Sync` enabled by `IDE Plugin` is run as daemon and double side sync.
+The default `File Sync` enabled by `IDE Plugin` is run as daemon and single side sync.

-> NOTE: Because of platform differences, file sync will lost execution bit when sync from windows to devContainer, such as shell script and other file can't execute in windows. you can use `chmod +x filename` in devContainer to fix that.
+> NOTE: Because of platform differences, file sync will lost execution bit when sync from windows to devContainer, such as shell script and other file can't execute in windows. you can run `chmod +x filename` command manually in devContainer to fix that.

-`File Sync` use `Syncthing`, web interface default username and password is `nocalhost`, you can get `Syncthing` web interface URL by using `nhctl list` command.
+`File Sync` use [Syncthing](https://github.com/syncthing/syncthing), web interface default username and password is `nocalhost`, you can get `Syncthing` web interface URL by using `nhctl list` command.